LoopringSecondary/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 #### loopring_getLooprSupportedMarket

 Get Loopr wallet supported market pairs.
-Exactly same to loopring_getSupportedMarket but only method name.
+Exactly the same as loopring_getSupportedMarket but the name is different.

 #### loopring_getLooprSupportedTokens

 Get Loopr wallet supported tokens.
-Exactly same to loopring_getSupportedTokens but only method name.
+Exactly the same as loopring_getSupportedTokens but the name is different.

 #### loopring_getPortfolio